Lord-Cinders/CGarColl/readme.md

 ````

-3. `ObjectDbList` - Similar to `StructDbList`, is made out of `ObjectDbNode`, where each node represents a dynamically created object in your application.
+3. `ObjectDbList` - Similar to `StructDbList,` it is made out of `ObjectDbNode,` where each Node represents a dynamically created object in your application.

 ````
 struct ObjectDbnode